 Blue Mountains National Park, located in New South Wales (NSW), Australia, is a protected national park situated 80 km (50 miles) west of the city of Sydney.
 The park is known for its rich wildlife and lush scenery, including sandstone cliffs, valleys, waterfalls, rivers, rainforests, canyons, and lookouts.
 It is also the most visited national park in NSW.

-This article will address all the questions you need answers for before going on an e-bike trip to Blue Mountains National Park!
+This article will address all the questions you need answers to before visiting Blue Mountains National Park by electric bike!

 Are e-bikes allowed in Blue Mountains National Park?